cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 3. HamtGraphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractJSON)); if err go to (5)

-4. traverse history for states roots collection until mutable range.
+4. traverse history for states roots collection until MutableRange.
 (*)
 stateroot= y/`ChainID`contractJSON/`ChainID`SafetyContractResultStateRoot // recursive getting previous stateRoot to move into history y = graphsyncHAMT(stateroot) goto (*) until the mutable range or any error; //

-5. On the same chainID, according to the global time in the base of 5 second, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
+5. On the same chainID, according to the global time in the base of RelaySwitchTimeUnit, hash (time in minute base + chain ID) to hash(myRelaysList[`ChainID`][] )find the closest ONE relays.
 Randomly request ONE Peer from myPeersList[`ChainID`][...]. goto step (3) until surveyed 2/3 of myPeersList[`ChainID`][...]

 6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot update the CBC safety root: mySafetyContractResultStateRoot[`ChainID`] = voted SAFETY), 统计方法是所有的root的计权重，选最高。